cristian-sima/Wisply/README.md

 4. Go to `Databases`
 5. Create a new database with the name `wisply`
 6. Go to Users and create a user
-7. Assign the user all the priviledges for the database `wisply`
+7. Assign the user all the privileges for the database `wisply`
 8. Click on database `wisply`
 9. Choose `import`
 10. Upload the file from `/util/ubuntu/install/src/sql/Wisply.sql`
-11. Update the file `conf/database/default.json` with the details of this databse (username, password)
+11. Update the file `conf/database/default.json` with the details of this database (username, password)
 12. Double click `/util/windows/Start bee go tool.bat`
 13. You are now running Wisply!

 ## Update Wisply

-Wisply is evolving and you may want to get the last version on your server, but you do not want to install each time.
-Thus, in order to update Wisply please follow these steps:
+Wisply is evolving.
+You may want to get the last version on your server, but installing each version is time consuming.
+Thus, in order to quickly update Wisply, please follow the next steps:

 1. Open a terminal window
 2. Type `go get -u github.com/cristian-sima/Wisply`